autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/11/README.md

 <br>

-* another way to submit our exploit is through `cast`. first, we could deploy it with:
+* another way to submit our exploit is through `cast`. first, we could deploy our attack contract with:

 <br>